 For the comparison and contrast assignments, you will be writing one comparison paragraph and one contrast paragraph.
 In EN101, you may be writing an essay that both compares and contrasts two similar, but not identical, items.

-The Comparison Paragraph, which will be due on Wednesday, March 8, requires you to compare two objects that have similarities.
-The Contrast Paragraph, which will be due on Friday, March 17, will require you to use the same food item, look at the differences between them, and determine which is superior to the other.
-Make sure that you pick a food item that has both similarities and differences.
+The Comparison Paragraph requires you to compare two academic courses that have similarities.
+The Contrast Paragraph will require you to use the same courses, look at the differences between them, and determine which is preferable.
+Make sure that you pick courses that have both similarities and differences.

-You WILL be using this same food item to write about in the Contrast Paragraph, where you will need to look at the differences between them, so do not pick a dish that is virtually identical as served in both locations.
+You WILL be using the two classes for the Contrast Paragraph, where you will need to look at the differences between them.

 Your topic sentence will, as usual, be the first sentence of your 200-300 word paragraph.